nuages-io/nuages-identity-2/Readme.md

 ### Database storage

 Support is provided for the following Database engine.

-More can be added.
+- InMemory (default)

-- MongoDD
+- MongoDB
 - SqlServer
 - MySql